Stork-Oracle/stork-external/contracts/solana/README.md

 ### StorkConfig Account

 The [`StorkConfig` account](./programs/stork/src/lib.rs) stores the Stork Solana public key, the Stork EVM public key, the update fee, and the owner of the Stork contract.
-The owner fields is used to validate the caller ofadmin instructions
+The owner field is used to validate the caller of admin instructions

 ### Program Address